Hilary Bell (writer): Early life and education

 She is a graduate of the National Institute of Dramatic Art, the Australian Film, Television and Radio School, and the Juilliard Playwrights' Studio in New York City.

 Career

 Bell writes for radio, screen, and theatre and also writes fiction.

 Recognition and awards

 In 1996 she joint won the 1996 Aurealis Award for best young-adult novel with her novel, Mirror, Mirror which is an adaptation of the 1995 television show which Bell was a writer for.

 She has also won awards for her work as a playwright; the Philip Parsons Young Playwrights Award, the Jill Blewett's Playwright's Award, the Bug'n'Bub Award, the Eric Kocher Playwrights' Award, the 2007 Inscription Award, and an AWGIE award.

 Personal life

-Bell's sister is Lucy Bell, and she married Phillip Johnston.
+Hilary Bell's sister is Lucy Bell.
+Hilary is married to Phillip Johnston.